-In 2012 the government, following UNHCR policy guidance, announced the cessation of refugee status for Angolan refugees in the country and stated that it would work with the UNHCR to repatriate voluntarily all Angolans by the end of October 2013.
+Durable Solutions: In 2013 the government, following UNHCR policy guidance, announced the cessation of refugee status for Angolan refugees in the country and stated that it would work with UNHCR to repatriate voluntarily all Angolans by the end of October of that year.
 The government issued a notice stating that any Angolan not accepting voluntarily repatriation would be considered an illegal immigrant after November 2013.
-An estimated 50 Angolans remained behind and were still in the country at year's end.
+An estimated 45 Angolans remained in the country at year's end and were awarded legal status allowing them to work.